3 Days in Copenhagen Itinerary | The Perfect Trip to Denmark

-Getting around Copenhagen has never been so easy.
-The city has an extremely well maintained public transportation system which is fast, efficient and easy to use.
+Getting around the city center of Copenhagen has never been so easy.
+The city has an extremely well maintained public transportation system that is fast, efficient and easy to use.
 What’s great about Copenhagen is that buying single tickets is still an option, both on the buses and on the metro.
 This is great if you want to cycle or walk for the majority of your stay and only use public transport a few times.
 The airport is serviced by both train and metro and it’ll take you about 15 minutes to get to the centre of the city.

 Metro & Bus – If you’re staying in Copenhagen for around 3 days and you’re going to be using public transport a lot a good investment might be the City Pass.
 It’s a digital transport ticket for travel over a 24, 48, 72, 96 or 120 hour period, including travel through Zones 1-4 and the airport.
 Prices start from DKK80.

 WHERE TO STAY